s7anley/redis-sentinel-docker/README.md

 `PARALLEL_SYNCS` - Sets the number of slaves that can be reconfigured to use the new master after a failover at the same time.
 Default value `1`.

 `SLAVES` - Manually setting of all the slaves of monitored master.
 Accepted format is a colon-separated IP address and port for each slave server.
 Multiple slaves are separated by a semicolon.
 E.g. `ip_address:host;ip_address`.
+Use only in-case your slave hosts could not be correctly resolved.

 `NOTIFICATION_SCRIPT` - Manually setting of notification-script on master.
 Script must exists and be executable or container will fail to start.